-The newly implemented and adapted parameterisations within Flex-UM were designed based on the benchmark Frierson (2007) version of the slab ocean GFDL moist aquaplanet.
-The Isca modelling framework (Vallis et al., 2018) is an outgrowth of the GFDL aquaplanet, sharing the spectral core and many of its parameterisations.
-In Section 4.1 we compare the slab-ocean configurations of Flex-UM and Isca.
-In order to directly compare these two models, Flex-UM was configured to be as similar as possible to the Isca default configurations: an albedo of 0.31, no diurnal or seasonal cycle, constant incoming solar ration of 1360 Wm^{-2} and a 2.5 m slab ocean depth.
-One difference is that Isca has solar absorption in the grey radiation scheme (consistent with Frierson (2007) while Flex-UM does not (consistent with Frierson et al. (2006)).
-This is discussed in more detail in Section 4.1.
+The newly implemented and adapted parameterisations within Flex-UM were designed based on the benchmark Frierson (2007) version of the slab-ocean GFDL moist aquaplanet.
+The Isca modelling framework (Vallis et al., 2018) is an outgrowth of the GFDL aqua-planet, sharing the spectral core and many of its parameterisations.
+In Sect.
+4.1, we compare the slab-ocean configurations of Flex-UM and Isca.
+In order to directly compare these two models, Flex-UM was configured to be as similar as possible to the Isca default configurations: an albedo of 0.31, no diurnal or seasonal cycle, constant incoming solar ration of 1360 W m-2 and a 2.5 m slab-ocean depth.
+One difference is that Isca has solar absorption in the grey radiation scheme (consistent with Frierson, 2007), while Flex-UM does not (consistent with Frierson et al., 2006).
+This is discussed in more detail in Sect.
+4.1.

-Flex-UM is then compared to two aquaplanet variants of the UM using the standard GA7.0 atmospheric physics.
-The first is the fixed-SST configuration (shown in Section 4.2) and the second is the slab ocean configuration (shown in Section 4.3).
-The purpose of these comparisons is to validate Flex-UM and to evaluate the behaviour of the UM in both the reduced complexity and comprehensive configurations.
+Flex-UM is then compared to two aqua-planet variants of the UM using the standard GA7.0 atmospheric physics.
+The first is the fixed-SST configuration (shown in Sect.
+4.2) and the second is the slab-ocean configuration (shown in Sect.
+4.3).
+The purpose of these comparisons is to validate Flex-UM and to evaluate the behaviour of the UM in both the reduced-complexity and comprehensive configurations.
 The key difference between the Flex-UM and GA7.0 simulations are the sophistication of the atmospheric parameterisations used.
 Compared to Flex-UM, the GA7.0 parameterisations are more comprehensive.
 The parameterisations and the default values used for the GA7.0 simulations are described in Walters et al. (2019).
-In particular GA7.0 uses: the Gregory-Rowntree mass flux convection, the SOCRATES radiation scheme, a comprehensive boundary layer, the PC2 cloud scheme, and has non-orographic gravity waves.
-The Flex-UM and GA7.0 simulations use the same dynamical core, but have very different atmospheric physics.
+In particular GA7.0 uses the Gregory-Rowntree mass flux convection scheme, the SOCRATES radiation scheme, a comprehensive boundary layer and the PC2 cloud scheme, and it has non-orographic gravity waves.
+The Flex-UM and GA7.0 simulations use the same dynamical core but have very different atmospheric physics.
 As such, their simulations are not expected to give the same model climatologies.
-These differences should not be viewed as undesirable, rather these are deliberate simplifications to the parameterisations and the key motivation for developing Flex-UM, that is, to build a reduced complexity version of the UM.
+These differences should not be viewed as undesirable; rather, these are deliberate simplifications to the parameterisations and the key motivation for developing Flex-UM, that is, to build a reduced-complexity version of the UM.

-The SSTs for each simulation are shown in Figure 1.
-The Flex-UM slab ocean polar regions are cooler and the equatorial regions warmer compared to the fixed SST simulation, see Fig. 1(c).
-This is also seen in GA7.0, see Fig. 1(f), although the equatorial warming is less pronounced.
-The subtropics in the GA7.0 slab ocean simulation are also cooler than the fixed SST
+The SSTs for each simulation are shown in Fig. 1.
+The Flex-UM slab-ocean polar regions are cooler and the equatorial regions warmer compared to the fixed-SST simulation; see Fig. 1c.
+This is also seen in GA7.0 (see Fig. 1f), although the equatorial warming is less pronounced.
+The subtropics in the GA7.0 slab-ocean simulation are also cooler than the fixed-SST case; see Fig. 1f.
+The Flex-UM slab-ocean simulations are generally warmer than the GA7.0 slab-ocean simulations (see Fig. 1e) with the exception of the polar side of the midlatitudes.